TykTechnologies/tyk-demo/README.md

 ## Step 2: Clone the repo

 The repo must be cloned after Git LFS is initialised.
+This is due to LFS being needed to transfer the large files in the repo.

 ```
 git clone https://github.com/davegarvey/tyk-pro-docker-demo-extended